Tomfersil/CpHMetaD_Tutorial/README.md

 ## Aim

-The aim of this tutorial is to train users to perform CpH-Metadynamics simulations using the stochastic titration Constant-pH Molecular Dynamics method and PLUMED.
+This tutorial aims to train users to perform CpH-Metadynamics simulations using the stochastic titration constant-pH Molecular Dynamics method and PLUMED.

 ## Objectives